Academic Fresh Start

 - Be admitted as a degree-seeking student at the University of Memphis.

-- Not have earned an undergraduate degree previously.
+- Not have earned a bachelor’s degree previously.

 - The student may be granted an Academic Fresh Start only once during an undergraduate career.
 This includes an Academic Fresh Start (or its equivalent) granted at other regionally accredited institutions of higher education.